cameroncros/OctoPrint-DiscordRemote/README.md

 [goscicki](https://github.com/goscicki) for their help testing the /gcode capability.

+[timothy-b](https://github.com/timothy-b) for their help fixing the help command handling.

 ## Changelog

 See [the release history](https://github.com/cameroncros/OctoPrint-DiscordRemote/releases) to get a quick summary of what's new in the latest versions.